 Auditing Includes Vendors/Contractors

 Your SMS audits should include your contractors.
-This may mean having a separate auditing form dedicated to assessing the interactions contractors have with your SMS.
+This may mean having a separate auditing form dedicated to assessing the interactions contractors and suppliers have with your SMS.
 Things you might look for are:

 - Are contractors being held accountable for safety behavior?